teweldemat/funcscript/README.md

 - **Functions**: `Map`, `Reduce`, `Filter`, `Distinct`, `Take`, `JoinText`, `Format`, `TicksToDate`, `point`, and many more
 - **Operators**: `/` promotes to floating point if a remainder appears, while `div` performs integer-only division (accepting only 32/64-bit integers) and `==` is a synonym for `=` when comparing values
 - **Comments**: both `// inline` and `/* multi-line */` styles are supported wherever whitespace is allowed

+A new `eval` keyword now serves as the preferred way to emit the final value from a block.
+The historical `return` keyword continues to work for existing scripts but will be phased out in a future release.

 A more elaborate example lives in `FuncScript/TestFormula.text`, where a payroll table is generated via mapping and HTML string templates.